hemerajs/hemera/docs/plugin.md

 ## Plugin depdendencies

-You can declare plugin and decorators as dependencies.
+You can declare plugins and decorators as dependencies.
 The constrains are checked when all plugins are registered.

 ```js
 const hp = require('hemera-plugin')